amart42/FinalProject_Group1/README.md

 *This is a set of guidelines that the game must adhere to throughout the development process.
 These include rules for what is allowed and not allowed in the game.
 For instance, if you are creating a game for children, you will want to define guidelines for the level of violence presented in the game, what language can be used, and so on.*

 ## Game Objectives & Rewards
-Rewards of killing enemies/beating levels/rooms are arrows, health up, healing, and damage up.
+Rewards of killing enemies/beating levels/rooms are arrows, bread, healing, and damage up.
 Enemes will pose a challege to the player, forcing them to engage in combat.
 The difficulty will increase as the player goes deeper into the castle, eventually resulting in a boss battle with the King

 ## Gameplay Mechanics
 The player will have WASD movement, Jumping, Attacking by swinging a sword, Attacking by shooting a bow, Shielding with a shield, and Knock back with a Shield Bash.
 They will be able to pick up health ups (which heal them), Wet stones (which increase damage), Healing Potions (which heal them), and Arrows (which allow them to use their bow more)